-The purpose of PGD is to analyse pre-embryos in the laboratory following in vitro fertilisation and before they are transferred to the maternal uterus.
-A biopsy is performed and the pre-embryos are analysed, allowing us to distinguish between the healthy ones and those which are affected.
-The doctor can therefore transfer only those which will result in a pregnancy with a completely healthy baby.
+The purpose of PGT is to analyse embryos in the laboratory following in vitro fertilisation and before they are transferred to the maternal uterus.
+A biopsy is performed and the embryos are analysed, allowing us to distinguish between the healthy ones and those which are affected.
+Allowing us to distinguish between the affected and unaffected embryos in order to improve the chances of having a healthy baby

-The technique of assisted reproduction with PGD is the result of combining in vitro fertilisation with a biopsy of pre-embryo cells by means of micromanipulation and cytogenetic molecular diagnosis techniques.
+The technique of assisted reproduction with PGT is the result of combining in vitro fertilisation with a biopsy of embryo cells by means of micromanipulation and cytogenetic molecular diagnosis techniques.

-Every single cell in the human body has in its nucleus 46 chromosomes (23 from the father and 23 from the mother).
+Every single cell in the human body has in its nucleus 46 chromosomes (23 from the sperm and 23 from the egg).

 These chromosomes are formed of a substance called DNA which contains our genetic information.
 This information is distributed over thousands of tiny fragments known as genes.
-As such, there are two copies of every gene, one of which has come from the mother and the other from the father.
+As such, there are two copies of every gene, one of which has come from the egg and the other from the sperm.

 What abnormalities of the chromosomes and genes can cause diseases?